takinoy/zen-gtk-themes/README.md

  - extract the archive and copy the theme folders you want into ~/.theme.
  - switch to the gtk theme in your theme manager

- Arch users : zen-gtk-themes is available in AUR.
+ Arch users : "zen-gtk-themes" is available in AUR.

 Extras :
  - xfwm4 and metacity-1 windows decorator (see my others artworks)